-Duration of project Depending on the duration of the EMJMD (1 to 2 years) and whether the consortium chooses to undertake a preparatory year, the consortium will receive a grant agreement for a minimum of 3 and a maximum of 5 years to finance 3 consecutive student intakes.
 Duration of activity Optional preparatory year: 1 academic year.
-Implementation of the EMJMD programme: 3 consecutive intakes of 1 to 2 academic years (60/90/120 ECTS credits).
+Implementation of the EMJMD programme: 4 consecutive intakes of 1 to 2 academic years (60/90/120 ECTS credits).
 Where to apply?
 To the Education, Audiovisual and Culture Executive Agency, located in Brussels.
 When to apply?
-Applicants have to submit their grant application by 16 February at 12:00 (midday Brussels time) for projects starting between 1 August and 31 October of the same year.
+Applicants have to submit their grant application by 15 February at 12:00 (midday Brussels time) for projects starting between 1 August and 31 October of the same year.
 How to apply?
 Please see Part C of this Guide for details on how to apply.